 2009 Quest to Learn - accepts a class of 6th graders into a game-based learning environment.

-2009 Gamification: Here, There and Everywhere - The launch of Foursquare, an app which allows users to search for and discover new places, was beside being a social tool, also a strong example of gamification.
+2009 Gamification: Here, There and Everywhere - The launch of Foursquare, an app which allows users to search for and discover new places, was besides being a social tool, also a strong example of gamification.
 Awarding users with badges and other achievements.

 2010 Nathan Lands - coins the term ‘Gamify’, in an effort to name the action point of applying game mechanics to non-game engagements.